delhoume/byoncama/README.md

 https://en.wikipedia.org/wiki/Cassini_map

-### Step 01: required hardwire
+### Step 01: required hardware
 the workflow duplicates several times the initial 35Gb and the final result tiff is 20Go, so you need a large HD, and  the faster the better.

-My dev machine is a 2021 16Gb 4M1 MacMini.
+My dev machine is a 2021 16Gb M1 MacMini.

 The workflow is command line oriented, so a package manager is useful.